 ~I do not like to have my picture taken, but I LOVE to take photos and I secretly want people to like my photos.
 Most all photos on this site are taken by me.

 ~Sometimes I think I was born in the wrong generation.
 However, air conditioning sure is great.

 ~I love to cook and bake.

 ~I can not spell!…and my grammar can be rather sketchy.
 Please be gracious and forgive me my mistakes.

 I love my job and career, do not get me wrong, but horses are my true passion.
-People ask me all the time why I did not turn horses into a career.
+People ask me all the time why I did not turn horses into a career and a life.
 I made the conscious decision when I went off to school to study something that I both liked and would ensure me a good career, awarding me the freedom to follow my passion wherever it led.
-In my life, I have met a few people that turned their passion into work and lost the love in the process.
+In my life, I have met a few people that turned their passion into their work and lost the love in the process.
 It was both visible and palpable.
 I also know people on the other side of that coin.
 People that have built a career from their passion and have not lost the love.
 This, I think, is rare.
 I did not want to lose the love, so I chose a different route.
 Was this the right choice?
 I do not know.
 You can bet on one thing, I will let you know when I learn the answer.

 They say my love for horses began the moment I first saw one and it has only grown since.
 I was that kid that everyone knew as ‘that horse girl’ and I just never grew out of that ‘phase.’
 I am probably more horse crazy now than I ever was.
 It stems from somewhere deep in my genes, I think.
 It courses through the very blood in my veins and is about much more than just riding.